ikaras/yii2-oauth2-rest-template/README.md

 ## Configurations

-1. Configure your Webservice, nginx or apache (see how [here](http://www.yiiframework.com/doc-2.0/guide-start-installation.html#configuring-web-servers)), to look at the `application/api/www` directory.
+1. Configure your Web server i.e Nginx or Apache (see how [here](http://www.yiiframework.com/doc-2.0/guide-start-installation.html#configuring-web-servers)), to look at the `application/api/www` directory.
 I used domain `api.loc` in my tests.
 2. Change connection to your db in `application/api/config/common.php`
 3. Run migrations
 ```